Gender pay gap report

 How we deliver our purpose is important to us, and our three culture statements inform everything we do:

-- Put Customer First – We care about our customers and so we understand, meet and pre-empt their needs; providing a consistently great experience.
+- Put Customers First – We care about our customers and so we understand, meet and pre-empt their needs; providing a consistently great experience.

 - Always Be Curious – We ask questions, challenge the status quo, and learn from one another; continuously seeking ways to improve.